 For many years, Ashley*, 51, lived with what she thought was sinus pain and ear, nose, and throat issues.
-About five years ago and living in San Francisco, California, she knew something wasn’t right when she fainted after seeing a movie with strobe lights and experienced vertigo and pain that lasted for weeks afterward.
+About five years ago and living in San Francisco, California, she knew something was not right when she fainted after seeing a movie with strobe lights and experienced vertigo and pain that lasted for weeks afterward.

 After seeing a neurologist at the University of California San Francisco (USCF) Medical Center, Ashley was finally diagnosed with vestibular migraine with aura that was triggered by motion, strong smells including cigarette smoke and perfumes, and strobe lights.
 After trying several migraine medications and experiencing severe side effects, Ashley began to receive botulinum toxin injections and nerve blocks at UCSF Medical Center.